mrlacey/WindowsTestHelpers/README.md

 * `ComplexStringsAreEqual()` - Compares strings and includes details about the differences if they don't match.

-## CognitiveServicesHelpers

-- `GetTextFromImageAsync()` - Extract images from the specified image file.

 ## CursorHelper

 - `MoveToTopLeftOfScreen()` - Move the cursor to the top left of the screen so it isn't effecting any content on the UI.